tongxincs/HedgeMindAI/README.md

 Each agent is a self-contained module, with its own API logic, LLM prompt, and output formatting.
 The system can be extended with plug-and-play ease — e.g., by adding:

 *   🟩 OptionsFlowAgent
-*   🟨 InsiderTradingAgent
+*   🟨 MacroIndicatorAgent
 *   🟦 ETFExposureAgent
-*   🔵 MacroIndicatorAgent
+*   🟣 Video/Speech Agent (earnings call audio/video transcripts)

 ### 📝 License
 MIT License.
 See [LICENSE](./LICENSE) for full details.